satoren/kaguya/README.md

 ## Introduction
 Kaguya is Lua binding library for C++
 - header-file only
--  for lua module system
+- can use for lua module system

 ## run test
 ```